CAH3036 : Roman Egypt

 Assessment Rationale And Relationship

-The two-hour written examination assesses the students’ acquisition of the core knowledge of the subject, their ability to synthesise quickly complex information, write concisely and clearly, and comment critically on a variety of ancient and modern sources.
+The two-hour and thirty minute examination assesses the students’ acquisition of the core knowledge of the subject, their ability to synthesise quickly complex information, write concisely and clearly, and comment critically on a variety of ancient and modern sources.

-The 2,000-word essay assesses the students’ ability to conduct independent research on a chosen topic.
-It tests their analytical skills and ability to discuss complex material (primary evidence and secondary literature) critically and succinctly.
+The 1,500 written exercise assesses the students' ability to apply the most up to date digital tools associated with the study of Graeco-Roman Egypt (and of antiquity more broadly) to current research and scholarly debates on relevant topics.
+It also tests their analytical skills and ability to discuss complex material (primary evidence and secondary literature) critically and succinctly.